-Notre Dame Law School’s Program on Church, State & Society will award up to four summer fellowships, in the amount of $10,000 each, to students working for a religious institution in a legal capacity for the summer of 2018.
+The Notre Dame Law School’s Program on Church, State & Society will award up to three summer fellowships, in the amount of $10,000 each, to students working for a religious institution in a legal capacity for the summer of 2017.

-“This is an outstanding opportunity for NDLS students to learn about religious-institutions practice and explore the many ways lawyers work at the intersection of church, state, and society,” said Richard W. Garnett, Paul J. Schierl/Fort Howard Corporation Professor and Director of the Program.
+“This is an outstanding opportunity for a Notre Dame law student to get exposure in the area of religious-institutions practice, and explore the many legal career options available that combine church, state, and society,” said Richard W. Garnett, Paul J. Schierl/Fort Howard Corporation Professor and director of the program.

 The fellowship is primarily intended for first-year students, but second-year students may apply as well.
-Interested students should submit a cover letter, describing their interest and relevant experience and background, a current resume, and — if applicable — a description of their proposed placement, to Prof. Garnett before February 16.
+Interested students should submit a cover letter, describing their interest and relevant experience and background, a current resume, and — if applicable — a description of their proposed placements, to Garnett, before February 17.